-Led by Eric Festin, in 1921, the Swedish group decided that they would bring the beaver back to Sweden.
+The Swedish group, led by Eric Festin, decided in 1921 that they would bring the beaver back to Sweden.
 But where would they get the beaver from?
 The answer, of course, was Norway.

-After 1918, it was legal to catch beavers in Norway between 15 and 31 October, if one had a licence.
-The license could be obtained if the beaver's use was 'scientific', which included collections for museums, zoos and release of the type that was intended for Sweden.
+After 1918, it was legal to catch beavers in Norway between 15 and 31 October, if one had a license.
+The license could be obtained if the beaver's use was "scientific," which included collections for museums, zoos and release of the type that was intended in Sweden.

 Dr. Sven Arbman (1882-1977), a zoologist from Sunne, Sweden, took a trip to the Arendal area in August 1921 to find a beaver catcher.
 Arbman met several potential hunters and trappers during his visit.
 Some of them wrote to Arbman after the visit to describe their ability to deliver the beavers.

 One of them was Peder Martinius Jenssen (1881-1963), who was a ‘preparator’, the term for a taxidermist who stuffed animals for exhibition.
 Jenssen, who lived in Tveit, was eager to deliver beavers to Sweden.
 He wrote a letter to Arbman on September 20, 1921, offering to send a pair of live beavers to Stockholm for 1,000 kroner plus transport.